corentin-junod/DSM-Occlusion/README.md

 - ***-t tile size (in pixels)***
 *optional parameter*, default value : TODO
-The input file is processed by square tiles.
+The input file is processed in square tiles.
 This parameter controls the tile side length.
 Smaller tiles are computed faster, but lead to a larger buffer surface (see next parameter) and may create border error if the buffers are not large enough.
 Larger tiles are more computation heavy for the GPU.

 - ***-b tile buffer (in pixels)***
 *optional parameter*, default value : 1/3 of the tile size
-The input file is processed by square tiles.
+The input file is processed in square tiles.
 To avoid border error, tiles are overlapping.
 This parameter controls the tile overlapping amount (in pixels) in each direction.

 - ***--info***
 *optional parameter*